Quanta-of-solitude/GSC-Open-Source-Computer-Science-Degree/README.md

 # Android/IOS Developer
 ### Note:-
-#### 1. Learn Java and xml first Kotlin is not compulsary for Android Developement.
+#### 1. Learn Java and xml first Kotlin is not compulsory for Android Developement.
 #### 2. Learn Flutter & Drat for both Android as well as IOS.
 #### 3. It will take 8-10 Months to learn this skills depends on your efforts and time given to the course.
 #### 4. If you know any of the skills already then you can still learn the rest of it.